There are beaches — plenty of them

-A simple Google search will show you the best restaurants in the area, but here's a cheat sheet of the five locations with the best reviews.
+A simple Google search will show you the best restaurants in the area, but here’s a cheat sheet of some of the top locations:

 If you're a foodie, you can head to Gulf Shores for one of several food festivals that happen in the fall.
 The Gumbo Festival, Shrimp Festival and Oyster Cook-off are just a few culinary events that visitors come to experience year after year.
 You can read more about food festivals here.

 To find annual Gulf Shores events of all kinds, including motorsports, watersports and the arts, check out this calendar of events.

 The beauty of going on vacation is spending time outdoors and soaking up the nice weather.
 For visitors to Gulf Shores and Orange Beach, there is a whole world of activities you can do that involve sun, fun and family.